-We cordially invite you to the 2022 annual meeting of stockholders (the "Annual Meeting") of Alaunos Therapeutics, Inc. ("we," "Alaunos" or the "Company"), which will be held virtually and exclusively online via live audio-only webcast, on June 13, 2022, at 9:00 a.m.
+We cordially invite you to the 2023 annual meeting of stockholders (the "Annual Meeting") of Alaunos Therapeutics, Inc. ("we," "Alaunos" or the "Company"), which will be held virtually and exclusively online via live audio-only webcast, on June 6, 2023, at 9:00 a.m.
 Eastern Time, for the following purposes:

-- 1. To elect each of the seven nominees for director named in the accompanying proxy statement (the "proxy statement") to hold office until the 2023 annual meeting of stockholders and until his or her successor is duly elected and qualified or, if sooner, until his or her earlier death, resignation or removal ("Proposal 1"); - 2.
-To ratify the selection of RSM US LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2022 by the audit committee (the "audit committee") of the board of directors of the Company (the "Board") ("Proposal 2"); - 3.
+- 1. To elect each of the seven nominees for director named in the accompanying proxy statement (the "proxy statement") to hold office until the 2024 annual meeting of stockholders and until his or her successor is duly elected and qualified or, if sooner, until his or her earlier death, resignation or removal ("Proposal 1"); - 2.
+To ratify the selection of RSM US LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2023 by the audit committee (the "audit committee") of the board of directors of the Company (the "Board") ("Proposal 2"); - 3.
 To approve, on an advisory basis, the compensation of the Company's named executive officers as disclosed in the proxy statement ("Proposal 3"); - 4.
-To approve the amendment and restatement of the Company's amended and restated certificate of incorporation, as amended (our "Charter"), in substantially the form attached to the proxy statement as Annex A, to, at the discretion of the Board, effect a reverse stock split with respect to the Company's issued and outstanding common stock, par value \$0.001 per share, including stock held by the Company as treasury shares, at a reverse stock split ratio of 1-for-5 to 1-for-15, inclusive ("Proposal 4"); - 5.
-To approve an amendment to the Company's Charter, in substantially the form attached to the proxy statement as Annex B, to, at the discretion of our Board, increase the number of shares of common stock authorized for issuance thereunder from 350,000,000 shares to 420,000,000 shares ("Proposal 5"); - 6.
-To approve a proposal to adjourn the Annual Meeting to a later date, if necessary or appropriate, to permit further solicitation and vote of proxies in the event that there are insufficient votes for, or otherwise in connection with, the approval of Proposal 4 and Proposal 5 ("Proposal 6"); and - 7.
+To indicate, on an advisory basis, the preferred frequency of shareholder advisory votes on the compensation of our named executive officers ("Proposal 4"); - 5.
+To approve the amendment and restatement of the Company's amended and restated certificate of incorporation, as amended (our "Charter"), in substantially the form attached to the proxy statement as Annex A, to, at the discretion of the Board, effect a reverse stock split with respect to the Company's issued and outstanding common stock, par value \$0.001 per share, including stock held by the Company as treasury shares, at a reverse stock split ratio of 1-for-15, inclusive ("Proposal 5"); - 6.
+To approve an amendment to the Company's Charter, in substantially the form attached to the proxy statement as Annex B, to, at the discretion of the Board, increase the number of shares of common stock authorized for issuance thereunder from 420,000,000 shares to 520,000,000 shares ("Proposal 6"); - 7.
+To approve a proposal to adjourn the Annual Meeting to a later date, if necessary or appropriate, to permit further solicitation and vote of proxies in the event that there are insufficient votes for, or otherwise in connection with, the approval of Proposal 5 and Proposal 6 ("Proposal 7"); and - 8.
 To transact any other business as may properly come before the Annual Meeting or any adjournments thereof.